 Suicide is the 3rd leading cause of death among children, teens, and young adults ages 10-24.
-Every year, about 125,000 young people are brought to the emergency rooms to receive treatment for injuries that were self-inflicted in the course of attempting suicide.
-Other statistics include that 17% of all high school students have seriously considered attempting suicide and 16.5% made a plan for suicide.
-Males are 4-5 times more likely to commit suicide than females but females are 3 times more likely to attempt suicide than males.
+Every year, about 125,000 young people are brought to the emergency rooms to receive treatment for injuries that were self-inflicted while attempting suicide.
+Other statistics include that 17% of all high school students have seriously considered attempting suicide and 16.5% planned for suicide.
+Males are 4-5 times more likely to commit suicide than females, but females are 3 times more likely to attempt suicide than males.
 Males are more violent and are usually more successful than females.

 In dealing with suicide, it is best to be informed, recognize the warning signs, and responding adequately to these warning signs.
 Suicide and other self-destructive behaviors rarely occur without some type of “warning signs”.
 Listed below is information that may help you in dealing with someone who is suicidal.

 RECOGNIZE THE SIGNS